rafaelherik/terraform-provider-aznamingtool/docs/index.md

 * `admin_password` - (Optional, Sensitive) The administrator password used for privileged operations in the Azure Naming Tool.
 Defaults to the value of the `AZ_NAMINGTOOL_ADMINPASSWORD` environment variable if not provided.

+> Note: The administrator passowrd is a sensitive information, only generated name deletion requires this password for now.
+If you enable naming duplication in the configuration you can omit the password.

 ## Attribute Reference